fwin-dev/py.Lang/readme.md

 	with a:		# exception is raised
 		<do something>

+## PyPkgUtil
-## Details about python packages

-Python can provide a lot of information about a package and a lot of different ways of loading packages, but the functions and code to accomplish this is scattered.
+Provides details about python packages and modules.
+Python can provide a lot of information about a package and a lot of different ways of loading packages, but the functions and code to accomplish this is scattered and sometimes not obvious.
 This `PkgUtil` module provides everything in one location.

 	from PyPkgUtil import PkgUtil